sp1ff/elfeed-score/README.md

 While I plan on submitting this to MELPA, at this time it is only available as a source distribution:

     cd /tmp
-    curl -L --output=elfeed-score-0.1.0.tar.gz https://github.com/sp1ff/elfeed-score/archive/v0.1.0.tar.gz
+    curl -L --output=elfeed-score-0.2.0.tar.gz https://github.com/sp1ff/elfeed-score/archive/0.2.0.tar.gz
-    tar xvf elfeed-score-0.1.0.tar.gz && cd elfeed-score-0.1.0
+    tar xvf elfeed-score-0.2.0.tar.gz && cd elfeed-score-0.2.0
     ./configure
     make
     make install

 ## Running the Unit Tests

-The unit tests require some macros defined by the Elfeed test suite, which is not distributed with the MELPA package.
+The unit tests require some macros defined by the [Elfeed](https://github.com/skeeto/elfeed) test suite, which is not distributed with the MELPA package.
 Therefore, you'll need to clone the Elfeed git repo & develop against that:

     cd /tmp
     git clone https://github.com/skeeto/elfeed.git
-    curl -L --output=elfeed-score-0.1.0.tar.gz https://github.com/sp1ff/elfeed-score/archive/v0.1.0.tar.gz
+    curl -L --output=elfeed-score-0.2.0.tar.gz https://github.com/sp1ff/elfeed-score/archive/0.2.0.tar.gz
-    tar xvf elfeed-score-0.1.0.tar.gz && cd elfeed-score-0.1.0
+    tar xvf elfeed-score-0.2.0.tar.gz && cd elfeed-score-0.2.0
-    export EMACSLOADPATH=/tmp/elfeed-score-0.1.0:/tmp/elfeed/tests:$EMACSLOADPATH
+    export EMACSLOADPATH=/tmp/elfeed-score-0.2.0:/tmp/elfeed/tests:$EMACSLOADPATH
     ./configure
     make
     make check

-Unless you already use `EMACSLOADPATH`, this likely won't work&#x2013; you'll need to work out exactly how to tell Emacs to pickup Elfeed from your git repo instead of wherever you've got it installed.
+Unless you already use `EMACSLOADPATH`, this likely won't work as written&#x2013; you'll need to work out exactly how to tell Emacs to pickup Elfeed from your git repo instead of wherever you've got it installed.
 If you're running the unit tests, I assume you can get this working.

 # Getting Started